lawrennd/old_talks/_gp/includes/inducing-variables-demo.md

 \includediagram{../slides/diagrams/gp/sparse-demo-full-gp}
 }

-\notesfigure{\includediagram{../slides/diagrams/gp/sparse-demo-sparse-inducing-8-gp}
-\includediagram{../slides/diagrams/gp/sparse-demo-full-gp}}
+\figure{\includediagram{../slides/diagrams/gp/sparse-demo-sparse-inducing-8-gp}{80%}
-\notes{\caption{Comparison of the full Gaussian process fit with a sparse Gaussian process using eight inducing varibles.
-Both inducing variables and parameters are optimized.}}
+\includediagram{../slides/diagrams/gp/sparse-demo-full-gp}}{80%}}{Comparison of the full Gaussian process fit with a sparse Gaussian process using eight inducing varibles.
+Both inducing variables and parameters are optimized.}{sparse-demo-sparse-inducing-8}

 \notes{And we can compare the probability of the result to the full model.}
 \code{print(m.log_likelihood(), m_full.log_likelihood())}